Panzerschrek/U-00DC-Sprache/source/docs/en/unsafe_code_requirements.rst

 It's assumed that via a reference to a specific type values of this type or its parts (struct fields, array elements, etc.) may be read.
 The compiler frontend marks references with an attribute that allows to read via this reference a number of bytes equal to the type size.
-Because of that the compiler backend may insert speculative memory reads within this size without causing reads of inacessible memory.
+Because of that the compiler backend may insert speculative memory reads within this size without causing reads of inaccessible memory.
-But if via a reference obtained by casting of some source reference less memory is accessible, a memory read from potentially inacessible memory address may happen.
+But if via a reference obtained by casting of some source reference less memory is accessible, a memory read from potentially inaccessible memory address may happen.

 Also the compiler frontend marks specially read/write instructions with a type through which this memory operation is performed.
-The compiler optimizer assumes that different types can't exist in the same memory area and tries to optimiza memory operation based on it.
+The compiler optimizer assumes that different types can't exist in the same memory area and tries to optimize memory operation based on it.

 There are some exceptions from he rule described above:
-* It's assumed that ``byte8`` values may oocupy the same memory area as any other values.
+* It's assumed that ``byte8`` values may occupy the same memory area as any other values.
-* It's assumed that fundamental type values, references, pointers, enums may oocupy the same memory area as a ``byte``-type values with the same size.
+* It's assumed that fundamental type values, references, pointers, enums may occupy the same memory area as a ``byte``-type values with the same size.
-* It's assumed that ``byte16`` values may oocupy the same memory area as ``byte8`` values, ``byte32`` values may oocupy the same memory area as ``byte16`` values, etc.
+* It's assumed that ``byte16`` values may occupy the same memory area as ``byte8`` values, ``byte32`` values may occupy the same memory area as ``byte16`` values, etc.

 From the above it follows that it's safe to convert references to any types into references to ``byte8`` or into ``byte``-types with an alignment no more than source type alignment.
-It's also allowed to perform backward convertions (from ``byte``-type references into references to other types).
+It's also allowed to perform backward conversions (from ``byte``-type references into references to other types).

-But, for example, a reference convertion from ``f64`` to ``byte8`` and than from ``byte8`` to ``u64`` is not allowed.
+But, for example, a reference conversion from ``f64`` to ``byte8`` and than from ``byte8`` to ``u64`` is not allowed.

 Safe are only data reads/writes via a ``byte8`` reference which is obtained from any other ``byteN`` reference, which is obtained from a data with alignment no less than N.
 Also safe is to read/write data obtained initially as ``byte8`` (from an memory allocation function, for example) via any other references.